WEAYONNOH NELSON-DAVIES, J.D.

 Weayonnoh is a member of the Rhode Island Foundation's inaugural Equity Leadership Initiative.
 Previously she served as a small group faculty and capstone project mentor of the Patient Care in Complex Systems Gateway Program at Brown University Medical School.
 She is a proud alumna of Leadership Worcester, the Shriver Center's Racial Justice Institute, and City Year Rhode Island.
 She received her Juris Doctorate from Roger Williams University School of Law and undergraduate from Rhode Island College.

 Nina Harrison, a Rhode Island native, is a key member of the leadership team to advance EPI’s policy and advocacy agenda.
-As Policy Director she supervises the policy team, lead coalition building and community engagement efforts, and cultivate relationships with policy makers.
+As Policy Director she supervises the policy team, leads coalition building and community engagement efforts, and cultivates relationships with policy makers.
 Harrison is a graduate of Howard University with a BA in English and a Juris Doctor from Boston College Law School.
 Prior to joining EPI she served as a Racial Justice Fellow and Staff Attorney for Community Legal Aid in Worcester, MA where she represented clients with sealing and expungement of criminal records and appealed criminal-record-based denials of applications for subsidized housing.
-Nina can be reached at [email protected]
+Nina can be reached at [email protected].

 ALAN KRINSKY, PhD, MPH